PacificBiosciences/ANGEL/README.md

 If `--output_mode=all`, then all predictions will be output as long as they are longer than the threshold length (for ANGEL, `min_angel_aa_length` and for dumb, `min_dumb_aa_length`).

+The `--max_angel_secondORF_distance` parameter is used only in the ``suspicious`` case (cases where there is more than one ORF predicted) to determine whether or not to output the downstream ORFs based on how close they are to the upstream ORFs.
+The reasoning is, if the ORF prediction is broken up because of sequencing errors or remaining base errors, then the two ORFs should be very close to each other (because ANGEL expects there to be only a handful of base errors, not long stretches of errors).
+If the second ORF is very far from the first ORF (say more than 20 bp downstream), then it is not likely to be from sequencing errors.
+Rather the first ORF (with its stop codon) is the correct prediction.
+By default `max_angel_secondORF_distance` is set to 10 bp.
+So any downstream ORF that is further than 10 bp away from the upstream ORF will be discarded.

 Example: